Beginning March 1st, visit us during our Spring/Summer hours!

 A Brief History of the Gordon House

-Frank Lloyd Wright designs a home for Evelyn and Conrad Gordon, based on a design for a modern home commissioned by Life magazine in 1938.
-It was originally located near Wilsonville, Oregon, situated to take advantage of views of the adjacent Willamette Riveron the west side and Mt Hood to the east.
+Frank Lloyd Wright designs a home for Evelyn and Ed Gordon, based on a design for a modern home commissioned by Life magazine in 1938.
+It was originally located near Wilsonville, Oregon, situated to take advantage of views of the adjacent Willamette River on the northwest side and Mt Hood to the east.

 Frank Lloyd Wright dies five days after having surgery, on April 9, 1959, in Phoenix, Arizona

 Construction of the Gordon House is completed.

 The Frank Lloyd Wright Conservancy became involved in attempts to preserve the historic house, and in early 2001, they obtained a three-month reprieve to dismantle it and move it to the Oregon Garden, about 21 miles (34 km) southeast of its original location.
 The Conservancy accepted a proposal from the Oregon Garden Society, assisted by the City of Silverton, to take charge of moving and reinstalling the house.
 Dismantling began on March 9, 2001.
 The house was moved in four large pieces, with the upper floor, containing two bedrooms and one bath, moved as a single unit.
 Overall neglect required refurbishing of the structure’s siding and roofing which was arranged by grants from the Architectural Foundation of Oregon and the Oregon Cultural Trust.
 A new foundation replicating the original was constructed.